-I am a choreographer interested in the emotional and dramaturgical qualities of creating space through body movement.
+“I am a choreographer interested in the emotional and dramaturgical qualities of creating space through body movement.
 My work stems from the actualization of a simple truth: that movement creates space.
-My double-disciplined background, as a dancer and architect, expands my work on the versatile intersections between dance and architecture through artistic research, dance, performance and screendance work.
+My double-disciplined background, as a dancer and architect, expands my work on the versatile intersections between dance and architecture through artistic research, choreography, performance and screendance work.
 In my choreographic practice, I invest in mathematical thinking and logic, to surface and address emotion through them.
-My aim is to create performance spaces, where the body is simultaneously realized as mind, and vice versa, during the dancing praxis, provoking thinking shift and change.
+My aim is to create performance spaces, where the body is simultaneously realized as mind, and vice versa, during and through the dancing praxis, provoking thinking shift and change.
 So far, my work has been touching upon subjects of human psychology, self-transformation, and social interaction”.